Rangers have 48% chance of Europa League

 Celtic, though, are deemed to only have a 15% likeliness of claiming a top-two place in their section.

-The Euro Club Index, produced by Gracenote and Hypercube, gives Rangers a 14% chance of winning their group ahead of Lyon and progressing straight to the last 16.
+The Euro Club Index, produced by Gracenote and Hypercube, gives Rangers a 14% chance of reaching the last 16, with only the group winners qualifying automatically for that round.

 Instead, they expect the Ibrox side to fight it out with Sparta to see who will face a Champions League drop-out in the play-off round.
 They say the Scottish outfit have a 43% chance of finishing third and a 8% chance of being bottom, behind Brondby.